TomazFilgueira/UFRN-ML-2025-1/README.md

 ![Alt text](image/output_lazy_model.png)

 The red bar represents our the logist regression model which has the same metrics as mentioned in this project before.
-The Lazy Predict library shows us that the best model for our model could be the ``Quadradict Discriminant Analysis``
+The Lazy Predict library shows us that the best model for our model could be the ``Quadradict Discriminant Analysis`` with accuracy of 0.88. slightly higher than the logist regression.